pydoit/doit/doc/tutorial_1.rst

    -- dot

-Another important point to take notice is that even if you specify only one task ``doit`` will run all of the dependencies of the specified task.
+Another important point to take notice of is that even if you specify only one task, ``doit`` will run all of the dependencies of the specified task.

 .. code-block:: console